unjulee/sensor_dev/manuals/manual_1.md

    </div>

 2. Expandable Ruler System<br/>
-   This expandable ruler system is the same as that of for the MAPES sensor system.
+   This expandable ruler system is the same as that of the MAPES sensor system.
 We will fabricate it in the same way but the endoscope will be replaced by the turbidity sensor.

 3. Microcontroller <br/>
-   The microcontroller we are using is the Arduino Uno.
+   The microcontroller we are using is the Arduino&reg; UNO.
 The Arduino will read the output from the analog turbidity sensor and convert that value into a turbidity reading.
 The developers of the sensor have published a tentative relation; however, further testing must be done to prove the validity of the relation.
 If the readings do not correlate to accurate turbidity, we may have to empirically develop a relation of our own.
 The microcontroller will also feature a digital display for the turbidity reading and a pushbutton for calibrating the sensor in clear fluid.

-   See **Special Components** for details on the Arduino microcontroller.
+   See **Special Components** for details on the Arduino microcontroller and **MIA Turbidity Sensor Code** for sample code.

    <div class="alert alert-block alert-danger">
    Where do you get these things and do you have photos of them?
 For people reading this for the first time, a photo really helped understanding and visualization.